atlarge-research/trigger-perf/README.md

 1. **Create a Driver File**:
    - Add a new driver file in the `/drivers` directory.
    - Include relevant functions that align with the functionality of existing datastore systems.
+   - The driver file should include functions to setup te target system and supporting functions to perform CRUD operations.

 2. **Modify Lambda Function**:
    - Update the file located at `./aws_lambdas/lambdas/initial-lmd.py`.